scottTomaszewski/biblegateway-markdownifier/README.md

 1. Open the [js file in raw mode](https://github.com/scottTomaszewski/biblegateway-markdownifier/raw/master/biblegateway_markdownifier.user.js)

 The tampermonkey should pick it up and ask you to install it.
 Alternatively, you can just copy the userscript into tampermonkey directly.

+## Credit and Thanks

+I didn't write the first iteration of this script, I just modified it to support the new BibleGateway layout.
+Original credit goes to [alerque](https://github.com/alerque) and [dancek](https://github.com/dancek).
+Thanks guys for getting this started.